Mohammad-Ali Abtahi: Biography

 Mohammad Ali Abtahi, born January 28, 1960, in Mashhad, was the eldest child of Seyed Hassan Abtahi and Seyedeh Zahra Hashemi.
-His father being from Mashhad and his mother being from Behshahr (Abdolkarim Hashemi Nejad's sister), he pursued his educations in religious studies as a family tradition and in 1976 he accomplished Dars-Kharij-Fiqh.
-In late 1978, he married his cousin, Fahimeh Mousavi Nejad, the daughter of Mohammad Mousavi Nejad, and had three daughters, Faezeh, Fatemeh, and Farideh.
+His father being from Mashhad and his mother - Abdolkarim Hasheminejad's sister - being from Behshahr, he pursued his educations in religious studies as a family tradition and in 1976 he accomplished Dars-Kharij-Fiqh.
+In late 1978, he married his cousin, Fahimeh Mousavinejad, the daughter of Mohammad Mousavinejad and had three daughters, Faezeh, Fatemeh and Farideh.

 He has three brothers, Mohammad Taghi, Hossein, and Reza and two sisters, Hourieh and Narges.

 Positions in the Islamic Republic

 Due to his background in supporting the Islamic Revolution, and his amateur activities in arts and culture before the Islamic Revolution in 1979, he was elected as the director of Mashhad Broadcasting programs.
 After a two-year-old residence in Qom dedicated to his studies, he became the chief executive director of Boushehr and Shiraz Broadcasting.
 Abtahi was transferred to Tehran in 1983 and was assigned as Radio Iran's director.
 He remained in the same position until 1988, when he became the deputy of IRIB Broadcasting overseas department, and while Mohammad Reza Khatami was the minister of Islamic Guidance, Abtahi became the deputy of the international affairs of this ministry, responsible for community centers (Khane-ye-Farhang) and cultural discussions all over the world.
-After Mohammad Reza Khatami resignation in 1992, he resigned as well and returned to IRIB Broadcasting as the adviser to the president (Mohammad Hashemi Rafsanjani) consultant.
+After Mohammad Reza Khatami's resignation in 1992, he resigned as well and returned to IRIB Broadcasting as the adviser to the president ,Mohammad Hashemi Rafsanjani.
 While Ali Larijani worked as the head of IRIB, he started his work at IRIB Broadcasting in Beirut.
-In the 1997 presidential election, he left Beirut and joining Seyyed Mohammad Khatami's campaign, he became the head of the president’s office in July 10th, 1997.
+In the 1997 presidential election, he left Beirut and joining Mohammad Khatami's campaign, he became the head of the president's office on July 10, 1997.
 After the presidential election in 2001, he became the deputy for legal affairs in the Islamic Parliament of Iran.
-After the 7th Parliament poll, and after three resignations, he was accepted to resign in October 12, 2004, and became the adviser president consultant.
+After the 7th Parliament poll, and after three resignations, he was accepted to resign on October 12, 2004, and became the adviser president consultant.
 He has been a member of the Founders’ Council and Central Council of Combatant Clergy Association ever since they have been established.
 Together with his wife, Fahimeh Mousavi Nejad, he established the Religions’ Dialogue NGO and has given speeches at dozens of international inter-religion conferences.